 The HSE is currently implementing a national clinical programme for eating disorders but there have been significant issues with its roll-out, with just over 3% of money allocated to improve supports and treatment actually spent on this since 2018.

 A key element of this programme is to treat people with eating disorders early before they become sick enough for admission to hospital.
 To do this, hubs and mini-hubs of specialist teams were to be set up across the country within five years.

-Yes, as of August 2020, only three of the 16 promised hubs were operational - one adult hub in Dublin as well as hubs in both Dublin and Cork for children and adolescents.
+Yet, three years into the programme, only three of the 16 promised hubs are operational - one adult hub in Dublin as well as hubs in both Dublin and Cork for children and adolescents.
 A recent HSE mental health service report found that no eating disorder specialist team “was serving its full population” at the end of 2019.

 Those campaigning for better treatment say that parents living in regions not covered by these teams have reported a wait of up to 18 months for their child to be seen, even in cases classed as urgent.
 In contrast, in covered areas almost 95% are assessed and 91% begin treatment within eight weeks.
 This postcode lottery has left some contemplating moving house to access treatment sooner.

 This is a growing problem with hospital admissions of young people under 18 years of age for an eating disorder increasing by almost 65% in the space of one year in 2019, with girls and young women making up the vast majority (96%) of patients.
 Over 70% of admissions for eating disorders were by adults the same year, with women accounting for 84% of these.

 So what is delaying the implementation of these services and what is the knock-on impact on people with eating disorders?